microsoft/pxt/common-docs/faq.md

 ## Can I use MakeCode when I'm not connected to the internet? #work-offline

 Yes, when MakeCode first loads in the browser, it tells the browser to download the files it needs to work locally.
-If you later want to add a package to use with your program, you will need to connect again.
+If you later want to add an extension to use with your program, you will need to connect again.
 See the page about using MakeCode [offline](/offline).

 ## What happens when I clear the browser's cache and temporary files? #clear-data